 Why Do You Need to Worry About It?

 We live in a super interconnected digital world and it totally sucks that there are people who can’t be a part of it just because they have a disability.
 They’re awesome people.
 Smart people.
 Funny people.
 (Probably a jerk or two.)
 But they deserve the same access to technology that everyone else has.
 Think of the late Stephen Hawking… what would our world have been like if he hadn’t been able to share his genius mind with us?
 Access to technology is what made that happen.
+Learn about the business case to be made for investing in accessibility by downloading our eBook.

 Also, providing accessible technology is kinda the law.